wentam/docs-testing/README.md

 Github doesn't render typst files yet (pls github), so we do a typst -> pdf -> svg compilation, then embed the svg here.

-To see an interactive version with selectable text and clickable links click here (TODO external link to version I host).
+Click the svg to get a version with clickable links.

 ----------